-Data for our workforce has been drawn from our Staff Equalities Monitoring Questionnaire which was issued, returned and analysed between March 2017 and April 2017.
-The forms were last issued in early 2015.
+Data for our workforce has been drawn from our Staff Equalities Monitoring Questionnaire which was issued to all staff (including temporary staff), returned and analysed between August 2018 and October 2018.
+The forms were last issued in 2017.

-The workforce data used in the following analysis is current as at 1st April 2017.
-However, when considering certain issues such as recruitment and leavers the relevant data is based on the financial years 2015-16 and 2016-17.
+The workforce data used in the following analysis is current as at 25th October 2018.
+However, when considering certain issues such as recruitment and leavers the relevant data is based on the financial years 2016-17 and 2017-18.

-The Board currently has a total of 45 members of staff which is adjusted to a full time equivalent of 43.90 when flexible working practices are taken into account.
+The Board currently has a total of 48 staff, this includes 42 permanent members of staff, which is adjusted to a full time equivalent of 40.90 when flexible working practices are taken into account, and 6 temporary staff (Full time equivalent 5.6).